HackYourFutureBelgium/class-11-12/final-project.md

 - **Jan Vanbuel**: technical support for deployment & CI/CD

+## Expectations for you, students

+This will be a whole adventure on improving both your soft skills and technical skills.
+The process is as important (or even more!) as the result.
+Find all information and resources for students here: https://github.com/HackYourFutureBelgium/home/blob/master/curriculum/final-project/for-students/README.md

 ## Milestones

 You can find all details on which Milestones to conquer here: https://home.hackyourfuture.be/curriculum/final-project/milestones